WLJT

 WLJT (channel 11), branded West TN PBS, is a PBS member television station licensed to Lexington, Tennessee, United States, serving western and northwestern Tennessee.
-The station is owned by the West Tennessee Public Television Council and maintains studios in Martin at the basement of Clement Hall on the campus of the University of Tennessee at Martin; its transmitter is located on U.S. Route 412 midway between Jackson and Lexington.
+The station is owned by the West Tennessee Public Television Council and operates from the Jackson Media Center, a studio and office facility on Campbell Street in midtown Jackson, and offices on the campus of the University of Tennessee at Martin in Martin.
+Its transmitter is located on US 412 midway between Jackson and Lexington.

 WLJT began broadcasting in 1968.
 Built as one of four educational stations under the control of the Tennessee Department of Education, it almost exclusively rebroadcast WKNO in Memphis.
 In 1981, studios were established at UT–Martin, allowing for the station to begin local programming.
 That same year, the state began the process to spin WLJT out to community control.
+The Martin studios were demolished in 2019, and the Jackson Media Center opened several years later.
 The station's local programming focuses on sports and community events in rural West Tennessee.

 History

 State ownership

 In 1953, officials with the Tennessee Educational Television Commission requested the assignment of several channels across the state for noncommercial educational use, including channel 11 at Lexington, in addition to existing assignments for Memphis, Nashville, Knoxville, and Chattanooga.
 The Federal Communications Commission (FCC) granted the assignments in March 1954.
 In 1965, the Tennessee Department of Education filed with the FCC for a construction permit and with the federal government to request a grant to cover construction costs.
 The station would serve 553,000 people, including 137,000 schoolchildren.
 The station would not have associated studios but initially serve to repeat Memphis educational station WKNO (channel 10).

 The grant and construction permit were received in April 1966.
 Construction work had begun in earnest by June 1967, and WLJT began operations on February 13, 1968.
 It rebroadcast WKNO with extremely limited local programming; while it broadcast on weekdays in 1977, it did not do so in 1978, leaving the local cable system to carry WKNO itself.